Skip to main content

 Actions

 By default, every call to this endpoint performs core validation checks on the routing and account numbers.
 To enrich the results further, you can optionally include an actions object in your request to enable additional validation layers.
-Currently, the following action is supported:
+Currently, the following actions are supported:

 • name_match: Compares the provided name in the identity object with the account holder’s name on file.

-To enable name matching, include the following in your request payload:
+To enable either action, include it in the actions object of your request payload:

 Feedback